-Figure 1a illustrates the daily total ozone values from Oslo in 2015.
+In Oslo total ozone is primarily recorded with the Brewer MKV Spectrophotometer (B042) located at Blindern.
+Figure 1a illustrates the daily total ozone values from Oslo in 2016.
 The black curve shows the daily measurements, whereas the red curve shows the long-term monthly mean values for the period 1979-1989 (frequently denoted as "normal" in the current report).
-The total ozone values in 2015 are based on Brewer direct-sun (DS) measurements when available.
+The total ozone values in 2016 are based on Brewer direct-sun (DS) measurements when available.

-In 2015 direct-sun measurements were performed on 160 out of 365 days.
+In 2016 direct-sun measurements were performed on 175 out of 365 days.
 During overcast days or days where the minimum solar zenith angle was larger than 72°, the ozone values were calculated with the Brewer global irradiance (Brewer GI) method (Stamnes et al., 1991).
-The Brewer GI method was used on 199 days.
-In 2015 there were in total 6 days without Brewer DS or GI measurements.
+The Brewer GI method was used on 175 days.
+In the summer 2016 there were some problems with the Brewer standard lamp, which resulted in 13 days without Brewer measurements.
 On days without Brewer measurements, ozone can normally be retrieved from the GUV-511 instrument, which is located next to the Brewer instrument at the University of Oslo.
-GUV ozone data were retrieved on 3 out of 6 days with missing Brewer data.
+Thus, GUV ozone data were used on the 13 days with missing Brewer data.
 For the remaining three days no ozone was retrieved due to bad weather conditions.
-A summary of instruments and frequency of inclusion in the 2015 Oslo ozone series is given in Table 1.
-Even if total ozone was retrieved from the GUV instrument on 332 out of 365 days, only 3 of the measurements were used in the 2015 time series since the Brewer measurements were considered as more accurate.
+A summary of instruments and frequency of inclusion in the 2016 Oslo ozone series is given in Table 1.
+Even if total ozone was retrieved from the GUV instrument on 333 out of 366 days, only 13 of the measurements were used in the 2016 time series since the Brewer measurements were considered as more accurate.